 The following is a summary of significant accounting policies followed by the Fund in preparation of its financial statements.
 These policies are in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets from operations during the reporting period.
-Actual results could differ from those estimates.
-The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 946 "Financial Services -
+The Fund is an investment company and accordingly follows the investment company accounting and reporting guidance of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 946 "Financial Services - Investment Companies".

-Investment Companies".